Wedding venues may be cheaper in the winter, but not less elegant

 “Winter can still be beautiful with the snow,” expressed Alli Cross, an Event Specialist at The Willows Event Center.

-Samantha Lacia, Editor at The Knot said winter weddings can arguably be “even more romantic than other times of the year.”
+Samantha Iacia, Editor at The Knot said winter weddings can arguably be “even more romantic than other times of the year.”

 Additionally, Cross said a wedding reception during the winter can execute a more cozy feel by featuring a hot chocolate bar, which is a beverage not usually associated with warmer weather.